 History is a foundation subject in the National Curriculum.
-Our school has devised a programme of study linked to other foundation subjects to ensure that History skills can be taught in a meaningful way, utilizing the Chris Quigley Essentials curriculum.
-This curriculum is cross-referenced to the programs of study of the National Curriculum, and Chris Quigley and provides comprehensive skills development.
+Our school has devised a programme of study linked to other foundation subjects to ensure that History skills can be taught in a meaningful way, utilizing the Chris Quigley Essentials curriculum, which identifies essential characteristics of Historians as listed below.
+This curriculum is cross-referenced to the programs of study of the National Curriculum, as well as Chris Quigley and provides comprehensive skills development.
 In order to meet statutory requirements our school has divided up the breadth of study into a two-year cycle.
 We carry out the curriculum planning in History in three phases: long-term, medium-term and short-term.
-History is planned through creative and purposeful learning opportunities within the class learning
+History is planned through creative and purposeful learning opportunities within the class learning.